-Located in western Nevada, just 30 miles south of Reno, comfortable Carson City (population 55,000) started out as a cattle ranch along the Carson River.
+Just 30 miles south of Reno in western Nevada, comfortable Carson City (population 55,000) started out as a cattle ranch along the Carson River.
 In 1859, silver was discovered at the Comstock Lode, underneath what is present-day, nearby Virginia City, and miners from around the country streamed into the area.
 Not long after, Carson City was named the territorial capital and then the state capital.
 The arrival of the railroad and then a U.S. Mint helped secure its economic footing.

-Today, Carson City is growing fast, increasing in size by 35% within the last decade or two.
-It plays up its frontier character, but this city is the real deal.
-It is a casual Western metropolis with an independent streak and a nonchalant pace.
+Today, Carson City is growing, increasing in size by 35% within the last decade or two.
+It plays up its frontier character, but this city is the real deal, a casual Western metropolis with an independent streak and a nonchalant pace.
 It is also a gambling town with nine casinos.

-The cost of living is 10% above the national average, and the median home price is $245,000.
-The crime rate meets the national average, and 40% of residents, most of whom lean to the right politically, are age 45 or better.
+The cost of living is 15% above the national average, and the median home price is $295,000.
+The crime rate is slightly above the national average, and 40% of residents, most of whom lean to the right politically, are age 45 or better.
 Twenty-five percent of locals have at least a four year college degree.
 The city is racially diverse.

 Somewhat remote and 4,730 feet above sea level, Carson City sits in the small Eagle Valley at the foot of the Sierra Nevada's Carson Mountain Range.
-As with many Western towns, the city grew up without a lot of planning, although it did adopt a master plan for the town core in 1991.
-The city's western and eastern edges are rugged, and the western edge actually touches Lake Tahoe.
+As with many Western towns, the city grew up without a lot of planning, although it did adopt a town core master plan in 1991.
+The city's western and eastern edges are rugged, and the western edge touches Lake Tahoe.
 A scenic landscape of pasturelands and mountains stretches south to pretty Topaz Lake.
 The majority of residents live in the center of the city's geographic boundaries.
-The sky, nearly always a balmy blue, looms large.
+The sky is always a balmy blue and looms large.

 The downtown has government buildings, bars, restaurants, casinos and some elegantly restored 19th-century structures from the silver era.
 Streets are wide, so designed to give wagons room to maneuver in the early days.
 Highway 395 is the city's busy main drag, and it is full of commercial ventures (strip malls, motels, gas stations, etc.).
 Major retailers include Wal-Mart, Home Depot, Costco, J.C.
 Penney and Target.

 Carson City is sometimes called a dull cow town.
-It is true that it cannot hold a candle to Reno or Las Vegas, although tourists do come to gamble.
-Most people come here, though, because breathtaking Lake Tahoe is so tantalizingly close.
+It is true that it cannot hold a candle to Reno or Las Vegas, although tourists do come here to gamble.
+Most people come, though, because breathtaking Lake Tahoe is so tantalizingly close.